netto-franco91/angular/README.md

 **axisYPositionTitle  (field type AxisYPositionTextEnum)**<br>
 #### :page_with_curl: Description
 this attribute allows the user to define the position of the Y axis title<br>
-  <br>**There is an enum with the positions available to the user: br/com/philips/tasy/dto/shared/wchart/AxisYPositionTextEnum.java**<br>
+  <br> - **There is an enum with the positions available to the user: br/com/philips/tasy/dto/shared/wchart/AxisYPositionTextEnum.java**<br>
 INNER_TOP("inner-top")<br>
 INNER_MIDDLE("inner-middle")<br>
 INNER_BOTTOM("inner-bottom")<br>